 If you work for a registered NDIS provider, you may need to have a worker screening clearance.
 In South Australia, this is called an NDIS worker check.

-NDIS providers must ensure certain staff have an NDIS worker check.
-These staff members cannot work in South Australia until their check is complete.
+NDIS providers must ensure certain staff have an NDIS worker check and these staff members can't work in SA until their check is complete.

-If your employer tells you that you need an NDIS worker check, you need to make an application.
-Your employer cannot apply on your behalf.
+If your employer says you need an NDIS worker check, you must be the one to apply.
+Your employer can't apply on your behalf.

 NDIS worker checks are valid for five years, with any employer in Australia.
 You can apply for a new check if your existing check will expire within three months.